sanket9673/WhiteCarrot_Intern/README.md

 - **React.js:** A powerful JavaScript library for building fast and dynamic user interfaces.
 React's component-based architecture allows for reusable code, improving efficiency and maintainability while ensuring high performance across the platform.

-- **React Router:** A declarative routing library for React that enables smooth navigation between views without reloading the page.
-This improves user experience by maintaining state and providing quick transitions between different sections of the app.

 - **Supabase:** A backend-as-a-service platform that provides real-time data management, authentication (SSO), and database solutions.
 Supabase integrates seamlessly with the frontend, handling user authentication and data storage while simplifying backend development.

 - **SSO Google Authentication:** A secure Single Sign-On (SSO) solution that allows users to authenticate using their Google accounts.
 This integration simplifies the login process, enhances security, and provides a seamless user experience for accessing the platform.

 - **React Prebuilt Libraries:** A collection of prebuilt libraries used to accelerate development.
 These libraries offer ready-to-use components and functionalities, reducing development time and ensuring consistent, high-quality features across the platform.

+- **Vercel**: A cloud platform for frontend frameworks and static sites, Vercel offers seamless deployment and optimization.
+It automates the build process and provides fast, scalable hosting, ensuring that the platform loads quickly and efficiently for all users.

 ## Key Features